tech-drew/level-up/README.md

 ## Project Status: Work in Progress

+This project is actively under development and evolving as I learn and experiment.
+Features may change over time, and feedback is welcome.

 ---

 I began learning Linux in June 2024, and this project has been a hands-on way to deepen that knowledge while preparing for the RHCSA.
 With no prior experience in GitHub, scripting, or programming, it has been a fun experiment pushing me outside my comfort zone.
 The project is constantly evolving as I learn, and I welcome feedback and suggestions.